WebAhead/master-reference/coursebook/week-4/project/README.md

 ### Stretch

-**As a motor-impaired user, I want to:**

-- Use all the features of the app without a mouse

 **As a busy person, I want to:**

 - Filter out completed to-dos from my list so that I can focus on what's left to do